digitalave/digitalave-old-website-2023-07-06/_posts/2020-04-06-How-To-Install-and-configure-Jenkins-on-Ubuntu-18.04.md

 ### STEP 04: Initial Setup For Jenkins

-Once above configuration completed, Open-up your web browser and access through the IP:PORT.
+Once the above configuration completed, Open-up your web browser and access it through the IP: PORT.

 > http://your_ip_or_domain:8080

-Now, Head-over to terminal again, and find out the Administrator password using  this command
+Now, Head-over to the terminal again, and find out the Administrator password using this command.

 ```bash
 sudo cat /var/lib/jenkins/secrets/initialAdminPassword